MILESTONES IN OUR HISTORY

 Rev. Economos Brenden Pelphrey, PhD, was assigned as presiding priest beginning in April 2013.
 He was reassigned to San Antonio, Texas on August 9, 2015.

 The Very Reverend Archmandrite Makarios Mannos began serving the parish on a part time basis on August 15, 2015.
-He still currently serves in that capacity.
+Fr.
+Makarios, after serving several small parishes, retired to his monastic home of St. Catherine's Monastery on the Holy and God-trodden Mount Sinai.

 As we prepare for the 100th anniversary celebration of the Assumption Greek Orthodox parish, our goal will be to renew ourselves in dedication to the joy, simplicity and compassion of the Holy Gospel, under the protection of the Holy Theotokos and Ever-Virgin Mary; and to reach out to people of all faiths and ideologies with the Good News of Jesus Chirst, in His Holy Church.